Troubleshoot Jira Service Management license issues

-Jira Service Management licenses are all occupied, despite that there are less users in the user group associated to the Jira Service Management application access.
+Jira Service Management licenses are all occupied despite the fact that there are fewer users in the user group associated with the Jira Service Management application access.

 Diagnostic Steps

-• Refresh the license cache by remove or replace the existing JSD license with evaluation license and switched back to the Commercial license
+• Refresh the license cache by removing or replacing the existing JSD license with an evaluation license and switching back to the Commercial license.

 • Jira Administration >> Applications >> Versions & licenses: Verify the user group(s) that associate to the Jira Service Management application access.

-• Compare the results of following SQL queries to identify the discrepancies:
+• Compare the results of the following SQL queries to identify the discrepancies:

 • Run the following SQL query to identify the active users that are holding up the license count: